hugopl/Iceberg/README.rst

 Iceberg
 =======

-A fork of Icemon, an Icecc monitor, that doesn't depends on KDE libs.
+A fork of Icemon, an Icecc monitor, that doesn't depend on KDE libs.